-This section outlines the mitigation measures that will prevent, reduce and offset as much as possible any significant adverse effects on the environment of the plan area resulting from the implementation of the Draft Ballinasloe Local Area Plan.
+This section outlines the mitigation measures that will prevent, reduce and offset as much as possible any significant adverse effects on the environment of the plan area resulting from the implementation of the Ballinasloe Local Area Plan.

-Table 8.1 proposes a number of changes (indicated in green font) to a number of draft objectives and additional new objectives in order to strengthen protection of environmental resources.
-These have been informed by both the SEA and the AA process.
+Table 8.1 proposed a number of changes (indicated in green font) to a number of existing objectives and additional new objectives in order to strengthen protection of environmental resources.
+These have been informed by both the SEA and the AA process from the Draft, Material Alteration and Final Adoption of the Plan.

-SEA Recommendations and Suggested Mitigation Change to the Draft Local Area Plan Section 2 In relation to the Land Use Matrix Table: Open for Consideration for Take-Aways in the Residential Areas.
+Table 8.1 Environmental Recommendations & Suggested Mitigation Measures Environmental Recommendations and Suggested Mitigation measures Change to the Local Area Plan through the plan making process.
+Section 2 In relation to the Land Use Matrix Table: Open for Consideration for Take-Aways in the Residential Areas.
 This should be "Not Normally Permitted".
 Wording accepted as proposed.
 Objective LU 1 - Town Centre/Commercial (C1) (Refer to Maps 1A/1B) Promote the sustainable development of the Town Centre as an intensive, high quality, well-landscaped, human-scaled and accessible environment with an appropriate mix of uses, including residential, commercial, service, tourism, enterprise, public and community uses as appropriate, that provide a range of retail services, facilities and amenities to the local community and visitors to the town.
 The town centre and associated main streets will remain the primary focus for retail and service activity in Ballinasloe.
 Wording accepted as proposed.
 Objective LU 2 - Commercial/Mixed Use (C2) (Refer to Maps 1A/1B) Promote the sustainable development of commercial and complementary mixed uses, on suitable lands that can provide focal points for the provision of services to surrounding neighbourhoods/areas and opportunities for commercial enterprises, retail developments and employment creation and which do not undermine the vitality and viability of the town centre.
 Wording accepted as proposed.
 Objective LU 3 - Residential (R) (Refer to Maps 1A/1B and Objective RD1) Promote a phased, sequential approach on Residential zoned lands, with a strong emphasis on consolidating existing patterns of development, encouraging infill opportunities and promoting sustainable transport options.
 It is an objective to: Wording accepted as proposed.

-- Promote the development of appropriate and serviced lands to provide for high quality, well laid out and well landscaped sustainable residential communities with an appropriate mix of housing types and densities, together with complementary land uses such as community facilities, local services-and public transport facilities, and sustainable transport options to serve the residential population of the area and the surrounding environment; - Protect existing residential amenities and facilitate compatible and appropriately designed new infill development, in accordance with the proper planning and sustainable development of the area.
+Promote the development of appropriate and serviced lands to provide for high quality, well laid out and well landscaped sustainable residential communities with an appropriate mix of housing types and densities, together with complementary land uses such as community facilities, local services and public transport facilities, and sustainable transport options to serve the residential population of the area and the surrounding environment; Protect existing residential amenities and facilitate compatible and appropriately designed new infill development, in accordance with the proper planning and sustainable development of the area.
 A Phasing Scheme shall apply to residential uses on Residential (R) zoned lands, as set out under Objective RD1 in Section 3.2.2.

-Objective LU 5 - Business & Technology (BT) (Refer to Maps 1A/1B)
+Objective LU 5 - Business & Technology (BT) (Refer to Maps 1A/1B) Promote the sustainable development of high value business and technology uses to reinforce Ballinasloe's potential as a growth centre for medium - large, innovative, companies Wording accepted as proposed.